 Invite different student volunteers to write the words for 3 or 4 sports and activities on the board.
 Have more students come to the board and add words.
 Number the listed words.
 Call out a number at random and invite a student or a pair to mime the sport.
-The rest of the students should try and guess the word.
+The rest of the students should try and guess them to try and decide which sports are common and which are dangerous.
+"These sports are common and these sports are dangerous."